fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 ## I. Clarity through naivety

-We'll will use a timer Observable as a placeholder for an Observable that polls the MTA feeds.
+We'll use a timer Observable as a placeholder for an Observable that polls the MTA feeds.
 This keeps the discussion uncluttered by details like calling the MTA service.
 Whether timer ticks or a train locations, we're not concerned with the data itself.